richardmatusch/rename_jpgs/README.md

    - Fixed.
 (Updated regex.)

 5. Traceback error.
-   This occured only 3-5 times in over 2500 files but it is most concerning because it stops program from running.
+   This occured only 3-5 times in over 2500 files but it is concerning because it stops program from running.
-   I cannot really recreate it (for now) therefore I do not really know what is causing it.
-   I will try to implement some sort of try/except code to circumvent this error.

-   - This is still occuring and I still cannot recreate the issue.
-I think it has something to do with file names before renaming...
-It happens rarely so the script is usable with almost zero issues, but it bugs me a lot.
+   I can't really recreate it, therefore I don't really know what is causing it but I think it has something to do with file names before renaming.
+   I observed this issue only when renaming large amounts of files with multiple instances of the script running.
+In day to day use the issue does not occur.